 Serve on the PAGE Board to help guide the direction and focus of your state association while making an impact in the field of gifted education.

-The PAGE Board of Directors, whose members are elected in staggered years by the full membership, typically meets three times each year for face-to-face meetings and monthly online meetings to consider the business of the organization and its strategic direction.
+The PAGE Board of Directors is made up of members-at-large and executive officers.
+The Board typically meets two times each year for face-to-face meetings and monthly online meetings to consider the business of the organization and its strategic direction.
 The Board is also responsible for attending and running the annual PAGE Conference.
 The board term length is a three-year term.
 Executive Board Officer positions include President, Vice-President, Executive Secretary, Treasurer, and Affiliate Director and they serve in their elected position for 3 years.

 General Information on Joining the Board:

 We’re always looking for motivated and intellectually curious people to help fulfill our mission.
 Finding those people starts with YOU!
 The first step involves completing the application process and participating in an interview.